amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 # Registering your application

 Before you register your application, [create and configure your IAM policies and entities](#Creating-and-configuring-IAM-policies-and-entities).
+The way you register your application varies slightly depending on the application type.
+For the purposes of registering your application, applications are grouped into two types:

+- **All public applications and private seller applications.** These are: (1) Applications that are publicly available and are authorized by a seller or by a vendor,  and (2) seller applications that are available only to your organization, and are self-authorized.

+- **Private vendor applications.** Vendor applications that are available only to your organization, and are self-authorized.

+For more information, see [Terminology](#Terminology).

+The following procedures show you how to register your application, depending on the application type.

-**To register your application**
+**To register your application (for all public applications and private seller applications)**

 1. Sign into Seller Central using the credentials that you used to [register as a developer](#registering-as-a-developer).